CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Security Level Agreements (eg information on availability) ** Qualities of the outsourcing service provider **

 The requirements for the services provided by the outsourcing service providers are user-specific and individual.
-A preliminary consideration of the expectations of the outsourcing customer, eg. For example, in terms of capacity and availability of services, may avoid misunderstandings prior to commencing contract negotiations.The outsourcing service provider should ideally be able to present qualities to the outsourcing customer.
+A preliminary consideration of the expectations of the outsourcing customer, eg. For example, in terms of capacity and availability of services, may avoid misunderstandings prior to commencing contract negotiations.
+The outsourcing service provider should ideally be able to present qualities to the outsourcing customer.
 To the qualities of an outsourcing service provider can z.
 These include, for example, a valid ISMS certification that already covers the scope of the outsourcing customer.
 But also reference customers, which the outsourcing customer can contact before signing the contract if necessary, may be useful to present their own qualities in dealing with information security.

 ** dependencies on external third parties **